Curriculum and Instruction M.A.T. AMP

 Overview

-The Accelerated Master’s Entry Program leading to an M.A. in Teaching for middle level and secondary is designed for those students who aspire to earn both a master's degree and a license to teach in public middle or secondary schools.
-Students will prepare for licensure to teach in grades five through nine or seven through twelve in one summer and academic year.
+The Accelerated Master’s Entry Pathway leading to a Master of Arts in Teaching (M.A.T) for middle level or secondary is designed for those students who aspire to earn both a master's degree and a license to teach in public middle or secondary schools.
+Students will prepare for licensure to teach in grades 5-9 (middle level) or 7-12 (secondary) in 1 summer and academic year.

-UVM students who are in their third year of study for a Bachelor's degree may apply to the Accelerated Master of Arts in Teaching Program.
-Following acceptance by the Graduate College, these students may complete 9 credits of graduate-level course work, that may be counted toward both the minimum requirements for the M.A.T. as well as toward the undergraduate degree.
+UVM students who are in their third year of study for a Bachelor's degree may apply to the Accelerated Master of Arts in Teaching Pathway.
+These students may complete up to 9 credits of graduate-level course work that may be counted toward both the minimum requirements for the M.A.T. as well as toward the undergraduate degree.
 Qualified candidates will need a major or its equivalent in an approved licensing area.

 Specific Requirements